thunderbird-conversations/thunderbird-conversations/docs/Development.md

 ### Missing Thunderbird APIs

 The browser lacks some of Thunderbird's APIs.
-These are mocked in `addon/content/esmodules/thunderbirdCompat.js`.
-All components may import from `thunderbirdCompat.js`, which will use native APIs if available, otherwise fall back to mocked APIs.
+These are mocked in `addon/content/esmodules/thunderbirdCompat.mjs`.
+All components may import from `thunderbirdCompat.mjs`, which will use native APIs if available, otherwise fall back to mocked APIs.

 ### Module Importing